luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 ## Design of the experiment
 The first thing to do before conducting the experiment is to design it.
 This involves identifying a specific use case for the application, in our case Spotify's web and desktop application.
 It is also important to design the experiment in such a way that it mimics actual user behaviour and is realistic.

 First, we designed and conducted an experiment with both applications (desktop and web) open at the same time.
 We switched between the windows and randomly played exactly one song in each test run.
-However, the disadvantages of this type of experiment were that the other window that was open in the background affected the accuracy of the measurement.
+However, the disadvantage of this type of experiment was that the other window that was open in the background affected the accuracy of the measurement.
 Also, playing a random song for each run has an effect on energy consumption.
 Thus, the data were not really normally distributed.
-The result of this first experiment can be found in the chapter [Results initial setup without closing and opening (web)app](#results-initial-setup-without-closing-and-opening-webapp).
+The result of this first experiment can be found in the chapter [Results  frominitial setup without closing and opening (web)app](#results-initial-setup-without-closing-and-opening-webapp).

 The aim in designing the revised experiment was to minimise any bias from other applications and to focus only on the application being run.
 In addition, we still wanted to play more than one song to mimic realistic user behaviour, but we also wanted the data to be normally distributed across the experiment.
 So we had to design the individual runs to be similar, but with a certain degree of randomness built in.